jasondukes/brand-lora-pipeline/README.md

 # Brand Style LoRA Training Pipeline

-A complete, reproducible pipeline for training Stable Diffusion LoRA models on brand visual identity — built and tested on consumer hardware with no cloud dependency.
+A complete, reproducible pipeline for training Stable Diffusion LoRA models on brand visual identity, built and tested on consumer hardware with no cloud dependency.

 ## What This Is